What the CPP boost means for the average Canadian worker

 To read more on how this may affect you, read the full article from cbc.ca at http://www.cbc.ca/news/politics/cpp-boost-average-canadian-1.3645303.

 This post has been prepared for general information purposes.
 It is not advice.
-The information presented may not fit your unique situation, please consult one of our trusted business advisors at RHN CPA for further clarification and interpretation of your circumstances.
+The information presented may not fit your unique situation.
+Please consult one of our trusted business advisors at RHN CPA for further clarification and interpretation of your circumstances.